North Korea fires ballistic missile after US submarine arrives in South Korea | Law-Order

 - South Korea

-North Korea has fired at least one ballistic missile into its eastern sea, South Korea's military said, adding to a recent streak in weapons testing that is apparently in protest of the US sending major naval assets to South Korea in a show of force.
+North Korea fired at least one ballistic missile into its eastern sea, South Korea's military said Tuesday, adding to a recent streak in weapons testing that is apparently in protest of the US sending major naval assets to South Korea in a show of force.

-South Korea's Joint Chiefs of Staff on Tuesday did not immediately say where the weapon was launched from and how far it flew.
+South Korea's Joint Chiefs of Staff did not immediately say where the weapon was launched from and how far it flew.

 The launch came hours after South Korea's navy said a nuclear-propelled US submarine – the USS Annapolis — arrived at a port on Jeju Island.
 The arrival of the USS Annapolis adds to the allies' show of force to counter North Korean nuclear threats.